Characters: DCAU-Batman Beyond

 who recently put his Delinquent

 days behind him, Terry's life changes when he gets on the bad side of the Jokerz, a gang that idolizes the long-past Clown Prince of Crime.
-Leading them out of the city (and away from his girlfriend), the chase happens to end at the gates of stately Wayne Manor, where Bruce shows the Jokerz the hard way that he can still handle punks like them... then collapsing of a heart attack
+He leads them out of the city (and away from his girlfriend); the chase happens to end at the gates of stately Wayne Manor, where Bruce shows the Jokerz the hard way that he can still handle punks like them...then collapses of a heart attack

 .
 After helping Bruce back into his home, Terry (in what has become a habit by now) stumbles upon the Batcave and is promptly thrown out.

-his father's killer(s), Terry heads back to Wayne to try to convince him to help.
-When Bruce refuses to get directly involved, he steals the last Batsuit and takes off to settle things on his own.
+his father's killer(s), Terry heads back to Wayne Manor to try to convince Bruce to help.
+When Bruce refuses to get directly involved, Terry steals the last Batsuit and takes off to settle things on his own.
 After foiling a plot by Powers to sell a devastating chemical weapon to rogue nations, Terry is accepted by Bruce to carry the mantle of Batman.

 - Absurdly Sharp Blade: His batarangs are as sharp as the plot demands.

-- Adventure Rebuff: Bruce Wayne refuses to help him at first.
+- Adventure Rebuff: Bruce refuses to help Terry at first.
 Once Terry steals the batsuit, Bruce shuts it down remotely, but eventually decides to let him become the next Batman.

-- Almighty Janitor: He is, after all, officially (and de facto) Wayne's errand boy.
+- Almighty Janitor: He is, after all, officially (and de facto) Bruce's errand boy.

 - Animal Motif: The Bat.